 The X-ray diffraction facilities of ISIC comprise 8 instruments dedicated to powder, thin film and single crystal X-ray diffraction.

-- Available Diffractometers
+- Available Instrumentation

 - Sample Environments